 In addition, we rinse everything multiple times to ensure that you have gotten everything.
 Remove the dirt before it dries and hardens, as it will be much more difficult to remove once that happens.
-To remove any water left behind from the cleaning is use a wet/dry vacuum.
+To remove any water left behind from the cleaning, use a wet/dry vacuum.

 Remove Damaged Items From Flooded Basement

 Some of your belongings may be salvageable, but others will need to be discarded, especially if the flood involved raw sewage.